 Genially offers interactive visual communication tools to create presentations, interactive images, infographics, and more.
 Many of their premium templates and resources are now available for free, for everyone.

 Many teachers already use this as one of the top virtual learning platforms for their classrooms.
-There is a lot to explore here, but most of it is easy to use, so don’t be afraid to dive in.
+There is a lot to explore here, but most of it is easy to use, so don’t be afraid to dive in!
+Once you’ve started, make sure to check out resources for Google Meet, Google Slides, and check out these Google Slides Templates.

 Teachers can control student screens during remote instruction while keeping students focused, accountable, and motivated at home.
 Habyts allows parents 24/7 visibility of screen time and school-assigned tasks, targets, goals, and rewards.